school-brainhack/school-brainhack.github.io/content/en/modules/dmri_intro/index.md

  * the [introduction to the terminal](/modules/introduction_to_terminal) module.
  * [Introduction to dMRI](https://psy6983.brainhackmtl.org/modules/dmri_intro/) module.

-Contact Davide Momi if you have questions on this module, or if you want to check that you completed successfully all the exercises.

 ## Resources
 This module was presented by Davide Momi during the of [Neuroimaging Carpentry](https://conp-pcno-training.github.io/neuroimaging-carpentry/) workshop series, and the associated notebooks are available [here](https://github.com/Davi1990/Intro_to_dMRI_workshop).